Sayyid-boop/odin-recipes/README.md

 # odin-recipes
-A Toy HTML website for showcasing recipes and displaying the new HTML skills acquired.
+A Toy HTML website for showcasing recipes and displaying the new HTML skills acquired